dan-da/subaddress-derive-xmr/README.md

-**subaddress-derive-xmr is a command-line tool that generates and derives monero addresses**
+**subaddress-derive-xmr is a command-line tool that generates a monero wallet and derives addresses**

 # About

-This tool can be used to generate a monero address and/or derive addresses offline without installing full monero software.
+This tool can be used to generate a monero wallet and/or derive addresses offline from keys or from a mnemonic without installing full monero software.

 Derivation reports show major index (account ID), address index, and address.

-Input must be a private view key and a public spend key.
+Input must be provided with these flags:
+ --mnemonic : a mnemonic phrase to use an existing wallet --view-priv and --spend-pub : a private view key and a public spend key --gen-key : generates a new wallet seed and keys.

 Reports are available in json, plaintext, and html.
 Columns can be changed or re-ordered via command-line.